GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
-That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *Maurice Wilkes*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts